sap-tutorials/sap-build-process-automation/tutorials/spa-add-email-notification/spa-add-email-notification.md

 2. Fill the form and choose **Submit**.

-3. After you select the submit button, a notification will inform you that the form has been successfully submitted.This means that the workflow has been triggered and the approval process has been started.
+3. After you select the submit button, a notification will inform you that the form has been successfully submitted.
+This means that the workflow has been triggered and the approval process has been started.

     <!-- border -->![Submit The Form](Submit-New.png)